YukihiroWatanabe/YukihiroWatanabe.github.io/README.md

 ---

-## Development Note
+## Development Background

-This project was developed through extensive iterative discussions with AI tools (ChatGPT and Grok).
+This project was developed through an extended iterative process involving multiple perspectives.

+The system design was explored through intensive discussions with AI tools (ChatGPT and Grok), often involving disagreement, correction, and redesign rather than straightforward code generation.

-The process was not a one-way code generation workflow.
-Many parts were refined through repeated trial, disagreement, correction, and redesign.
+In addition to AI-assisted development, the design was repeatedly challenged by feedback from outside the technical domain:

+- A non-technical, everyday human perspective questioned assumptions such as:
+  - reliance on predefined external concepts,
+  - immediate recall behavior,
+  - and the expectation that the system should respond instantly rather than develop gradually.

+  This led to the idea that the system should behave more like early human cognition — slower, incomplete, and developmental, “like a baby learning.”

+- Practical engineering feedback from system development staff pointed out implementation issues, structure problems, and code-level concerns, forcing continuous refinement and simplification.

+Rather than following a fixed theoretical model, the architecture evolved through continuous challenge from:
+- AI reasoning partners,
+- non-technical human intuition,
+- and practical engineering constraints.

-The AI systems were used as thinking partners, while all architectural direction, integration decisions, and final judgments were made by the author.
+All conceptual direction, system architecture, and final decisions were made by Yukihiro Watanabe.

-This repository reflects that collaborative and exploratory development process.
+The current implementation reflects a human-driven design process shaped by persistent questioning and cross-disciplinary feedback.

 ---